Diophantine approximation with prime restriction in function fields: Generalization to imaginary quadratic extensions of

 where $c\sim 1 \bmod{\mathfrak{f}}$ means that $c$ is multiplicatively congruent to a unit modulo $\mathfrak{f}$.
 This condition can be picked out by using the orthogonality relation for the group $G(\mathfrak{f})$ of Hecke-Dirichlet characters $\chi$ modulo $\mathfrak{f}$.
 Below we explain the term ``Hecke-Dirichlet character''.

-First, we introduce the Dirichlet characters modulo $\mathfrak{f}$ in the usual way as pullbacks of the characters for the group $({\bf A}/\mathfrak{f})^{\ast}$ to ${\bf A}$.
+First, we introduce the Dirichlet characters modulo $\mathfrak{f}$ in the usual way as multiplicative functions on ${\bf A}$ which arise from characters for the group $({\bf A}/\mathfrak{f})^{\ast}$.
 Then we consider the subgroup of those Dirichlet characters which are trivial on the units.
 These give rise to characters on the principal ideals: If $\chi$ is such a character, then

 is well-defined because $\chi$ is constant on the generators of a given principal ideal.
 Finally, we extend these ideal characters multiplicatively to the group of all principal fractional ideals $\mathfrak{a}$ which are coprime to $\mathfrak{f}$.
 We set $\tilde{\chi}(\mathfrak{a}):=0$ if $\mathfrak{a}$ is not coprime to $\mathfrak{f}$ (meaning that $v_{\mathfrak{p}}(\mathfrak{a})=0$ for all prime ideals $\mathfrak{p}$ dividing $\mathfrak{f}$.
 Let $U$ be the group of units in ${\bf A}$.
 We note that